 This year DIRT introduces a stunt track editor mode called Playgrounds where you can design, share, browse and play on community-built tracks.
 These user-created arenas are a lot of fun to explore and experiment with.
 Users have created some incredible tracks from homages to Mario Kart’s Rainbow Road to more technical courses that really test your skills.
 You can create Playgrounds for 3 styles of events: Gate Crasher, Gymkhana and Smash Attack.
 The tools and objects at your disposal are pretty wild from jump ramps to flaming hoops.

-The first thing you’ll notice on next-gen consoles are the incredible graphics, this game is gorgeous.
+The first thing you’ll notice about Dirt 5 is it’s incredible graphics, this game is gorgeous.
 Vehicles glimmer in the sunlight and reflect their surrounding with near photorealistic visuals.
 As you race, mud and other debris cake onto your vehicle accumulating lap after lap.
 You really feel immersed in the environment as it has such a big visual impact on your vehicle.
 Mud, snow and ice fly at your screen at blistering speeds as you battle for the podium.
 It makes the racing experience all the more visceral and satisfying with so much eye candy.

 On the PS5 and the Series X you can also tweak the performance of the game depending on your television set.
 The game can hit 120fps on both consoles, but you’ll need a TV that is capable of handling that amount of fps.
 You’ll get a choice between quality and performance modes on next-gen consoles.
 Quality ups the textures and detail by sacrificing fps where performance ups fps by reducing environment details.